 A Little Backstory

 When I had the idea to start this blog, I figured it’d be easy.
 Just have to jot some ideas down, add a bunch of photos, and viola!
 What I thought would be a quick turnaround turned into weeks of write then delete, loss of motivation, and analysis paralysis.
 But finally something just clicked in my brain: you can’t live your life catering to the fear of “what if”.
-“What if people hate it?” or “What if its too repetitive?”
+“What if people hate it?” or “What if it’s too repetitive?”
 As cheesy as it sounds, you’ll never know until you try!

 Do all of the things that scare you, because life is just too short to doubt yourself.

-My Goals for this Blog
+My Hopes and Dreams for this Blog

 1. To commit all of the amazing trips I’ve taken, meals I’ve eaten, and experiences I’ve had to memory.
 My brain unfortunately likes to hold onto the most random things (like lyrics to songs I haven’t heard in years, or random facts about otters), while letting important memories fade.